KwameElorm/what-happens-when/README.rst

 HTTP Server Request Handle
 --------------------------
+The web server is the heart of the operation.
+It receives your request (often an HTTP request specifying the webpage you want to access) and fetches the necessary files – HTML, CSS, JavaScript, and images – to build the webpage.
+Behind the Curtain: Application Server
+While the web server delivers static content, websites often rely on dynamic content generated in real-time.
+This might involve fetching data from a database or personalizing your search results.
+Here's where the application server steps in.
+It processes these dynamic requests and interacts with databases to deliver the tailored content you see.

 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server-side.
 The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows.